andremvsramos/42_Webserv/README.md

 ##### Syntax

+In HTTP, chunked transfer encoding allows a request to be sent in chunks, primarily when the `Content-Length` header is not present or when the `Transfer-Encoding` header with the value `chunked` is included.
+The request body is divided into smaller "chunks," each prefixed by its size in hexadecimal format, followed by a carriage return and line feed (CRLF) pair, the chunk data, and another CRLF pair.
+The final chunk has a size of `0`, indicating the end of the request body.
+This mechanism enables sending requests with dynamic or streaming content without requiring the total size of the data to be known in advance.

 In a response, the use of chunked transfer encoding is indicated by the presence of the `Transfer-Encoding: chunked` header.
 Each chunk consists of the following components:

 1. **Chunk Size:** The size of the chunk in hexadecimal followed by a CRLF (Carriage Return + Line Feed).